-Read the selected passage several times, slowly, while reflecting on the following four questions.
+Trusting the Spirit to guide you, read the selected passage several times, slowly, while reflecting on the following four questions.
 Let the answers to these questions nourish your meditation and prayer time.
-If you are in a group, offer your reflections to God one at a time, in short sentences, so that you can all add to one another’s thoughts as you pray through the passage.
-If you are alone, write out your prayers in a journal or express them out loud to God as a way of focussing your thoughts.
+If you are in a group, offer your reflections to God one at a time, in short sentences, so that you can all add to one another's thoughts as you pray through the passage.
+If you are alone, write out your prayers in a journal or express them out loud to God as a way of focusing your thoughts.

-Use the four questions below to work through the passag
+Use the four questions below to work through the passage.

 1. What does this passage say about God (the Father, the Son or the Holy Spirit)?